Classical Pianist/Singer

 nancyelt

 Dr. Nancy Elton maintains an active schedule as a solo piano recitalist, chamber musician, concerto soloist and teacher.
 Her performances throughout the Southeast and in many areas of the U.S have received critical acclaim.
 Hailed as "...an artist capable of amazing fire and brilliance as well as being possessed of the most graceful sensitivity and delicacy....a dazzling pianist to say the very least," (The State and Columbia Record, Columbia, S.C) she is a sought after performer and teacher, and many of her award winning students have gone on to major in piano and have successful musical careers.
+Dr. Elton was inducted in the Steinway Teacher Hall of Fame in New York City, and her name appears on the Hall of Fame Gallery at the Steinway Factory.

-Some of her piano performances in recent years have included lecture recitals for the American Matthay Association at Columbus College, Kennesaw State University and the University of Central Florida in Orlando; recent solo recitals have included performances at Jacksonville State University in Alabama, in South Carolina at Erskine College and Columbia College, the University of Georgia, Blue Ridge Community College, Callanwolde Fine Arts Center in Atlanta, Central Congregational Church of Atlanta and Georgia Perimeter College, Reinhardt College in Waleska, GA; and concerto appearances include performances with the Coastal Symphony of Georgia in St. Simon’s, Georgia, playing Beethoven’s 3rd Piano Concerto and Rachmaninoff’s Rhapsody on a Theme of Paganini; Beethoven’s Choral Fantasy with the Musica Sacra Orchestra at First Presbyterian Church of Atlanta; and a performance of Grieg's Piano Concerto with the Dekalb Symphony Orchestra and the Liszt Concerto in Eb with the Columbia Philharmonic and the Florence Symphony Orchestra.
-Nancy has also performed as a collaborative artist with many instrumentalists and singers over the years.
-Of special note was a series of concerts sponsored by the Affiliate Artist Series in South Carolina where she was accompanist for the distinguished opera singer, baritone Adib Fazah.
-Recently she has collaborated in concerts at Lenbrook Square with violinist Jane MaCrae, and also has just completed a recording project with tubist, Michael Andrew, faculty member at Mercer University and member of the US Air Force Brass Quintet.
-They will release a CD in September followed by a series of concerts at various locations.
-Dr. Elton also recently played several duo recitals with pianist Julie Harvey, a Juilliard trained pianist who is now residing in Atlanta and completing her DMA in piano performance at UGA.
+Some of her piano performances in recent years have included solo or lecture recitals for the American Matthay Association at Columbus College, Kennesaw State University and the University of Central Florida in Orlando, and the Univeristy of Kansas where she performed on a piano that belonged to Franz Liszt; solos recitals at Jacksonville State University in Alabama, Erskine College, Due West SC, and Columbia College SC, the University of Georgia, Blue Ridge Community College, Callanwolde Fine Arts Center in Atlanta, Central Congregational Church of Atlanta and Georgia Perimeter College, Reinhardt College and numerous other recitals for church concert series and music teachers associations.
+Concerto appearances include performances with the Coastal Symphony of Georgia in St. Simon’s, Georgia, playing Beethoven’s 3rd Piano Concerto and Rachmaninoff’s Rhapsody on a Theme of Paganini; Beethoven’s Choral Fantasy with the Musica Sacra Orchestra at First Presbyterian Church of Atlanta and the same work with the Buckhead Community Orchestra, Juan Ramirez conducting.
+Also included in concerto performances are Grieg's Piano Concerto with the Dekalb Symphony Orchestra and the Liszt Concerto in Eb with the Columbia Philharmonic and the Florence Symphony Orchestra of South Carolina.

-Nancy is also a lyric soprano.
-After coming to Atlanta in 1982, she pursued private vocal study with the distinguished vocal pedagogue, Irene Harrower.
-She has sung several leading operatic roles and many art song recitals, and has accumulated an extensive oratorio repertoire.
+Turning to Nancy's vocal life - she is a lyric soprano.
+After completing her DMA in both piano and voice, Nancy pursued private vocal study with the distinguished vocal pedagogue, Irene Harrower in Atlanta.
+She has sung numerous leading operatic roles and many art song recitals, and has accumulated an extensive oratorio repertoire.
 In the 1983-84 season she sang more that 30 performances in the Atlanta area schools, under the auspices of the Atlanta Opera Outreach Program.
-She was also featured as soprano soloist with the Atlanta Symphony under the direction of William Fred Scott, singing Rossini's famous aria, 'Una voce poco fa' for a Youth Concert.
+She has sung a several leading operatic roles, including The Merry Widow performed in Atlanta and shown here with leading male Donald Groce.

-20th century literature has played a major role in Nancy's choice of repertoire in both piano and voice.
-Her doctoral dissertation and lecture recital, accompanied by Anton Nel, was a combination of piano and vocal works of Schoenberg and Webern, and she sang the Austin premier of songs by Texas composers, Priscilla McLean and Kathryn Mischell.
+Nancy has performed a broad specrum of the piano and vocal literature, including major 20th century works of Prokofiev, Elliott Carter, Schoenberg, Webern, Berg, and others.
+Her doctoral dissertation and lecture recital, was a combination of piano and vocal works of Schoenberg and Webern.
+A favorite of Austin composers when she lived there, she sang the Austin premier of song composers, Priscilla McLean and Kathryn Mischell.
 A recording by Capstone Records released in 1999 features her as the soprano soloist in a song cycle entitled “Fantasies for Adults and Other Children” by Priscilla McLean.
-She was soprano soloist for 12 years at First Presbyterian Church of Atlanta and a frequent soloist with the Musica Sacra Concert Series, and is currently soprano soloist and section leader at Peachtree Presbyterian Church.
+As a svoice student of Bethany Beardslee, an avant garde specialist, she sang demanding works of composers Milton Babbitt and other composers whose works demand a keen sense of pitch, for which Nancy is always praised.

 Rehearsing Beethoven's Choral Fantasy

-with Charles Whittaker for Musica Sacra Concert Series at First Presbyterian Church
+with Charles Whittaker for Musica Sacra Concert Series at First Presbyterian Church of Atlanta.

 Concert at Callanwolde Fine Arts Center